jridgewell/source-map/README.md

 This implementation has some differences with `source-map` and `source-map-js`.

-- `SourceMapConsumer.prototype.allGeneratedPositionsFor()`
-  - Cannot return more than one value
-- `SourceMapConsumer.prototype.sourceContentFor()`
-  - Can only resolve from file names specified in input, no name resolution is performed
 - `SourceMapConsumer.prototype.eachMapping()`
   - Does not support the `order` argument
 - `SourceMapGenerator.prototype.applySourceMap()`